 Brazen item numbers?
 CHECK!

-She is adept at changing her scale and voice pattern to suit her songs.
-Music director Sandesh Shandilya expected her to sing in a tone different to the usual for the melodious ‘Sarphira Sa Hai Dil‘ from Love U… Mr. Kalaakar and Shreya Ghoshal nailed it perfectly.
-Watch Shreya sing a Rajasthani Meera bhajan at a Malayalam reality show.
-Not to forget she is of Bengali origins!
+She is adept at changing her scale and vocal style to suit each song.
+Music director Sandesh Shandilya wanted her to sing in a tone different from her usual for the melodious “Sarphira Sa Hai Dil” from Love U… Mr. Kalakaar — and Shreya Ghoshal nailed it perfectly.

-In the following song, we have Shreya croon a jazzy number composed by none other than AR Rahman for the much-overlooked soundtrack – Blue.
+In the following song, we hear Shreya croon a jazzy number composed by none other than A.R.
+Rahman, for the much-overlooked soundtrack Blue.

 Film: Blue